nic-arista-labs/howto-setup-avdclab/docs/workflow/wf-readme.md

           uplink_switch_interfaces: [Ethernet1]
 ```

-<span style="background-color:rgb(180, 180, 180);padding: 0.2em 0.4em;font-weight: bold">group_vars/SPINES.yml: & LEAFS.yml</span> Global AVD Configuration variables which specify or designate the type of category the switch hosts belong to.
+<code style="background:#b4b4b4;padding:0.2em 0.4em;font-weight:bold">group_vars/SPINES.yml: & LEAFS.yml</code> Global AVD Configuration variables which specify or designate the type of category the switch hosts belong to.
 The yaml file destigantes the switch host to be either a spine or a leaf in the topology.

 You should notice the type designation aligns with the parameters outlined in the FABRIC.yml variables file